-Another obstacle faced by the Court was the need to find an Israeli normative source for the independent creation of rights stemming from equity.
-This obstacle, as noted, was overcome by means of a creative interpretation of an article in Israeli law, and by repeatedly emphasizing that it was an original Israeli creation that must be developed in an original way, while learning from foreign sources but without adopting them as is.
-The Court was careful not to base equitable rights on the legal doctrine of ‘constructive loyalty,’ which was their foundation in the English and American equity laws.
+Another obstacle faced by the Court was the need to find an Israeli normative source for the independent creation rights stemming from equity.
+The Court, as noted, overcome this obstacle by means of a creative interpretation of an article in Israeli law, and by repeatedly emphasizing that it was an original Israeli creation that must be developed in an original way, while learning from foreign sources but without adopting them as is.
+The Court was careful not to base equitable rights on the legal doctrine of ‘constructive trust,’ which was their foundation in the English and American equity laws.
 This doctrine assigns to the transferor and the transferee a relationship of trust by force (constructive), and hence, infers a preference for the transferee, as the trustee, over the transferor’s creditors.
 The Israeli Supreme Court sought to avoid basing its ruling on this doctrine, preferring to demonstrate that its ruling relies on the provisions of Israeli law.

 However, Israeli equitable rights were, ultimately, similar, almost identical, to the rights created by English laws of equity.
-Even the moral explanations given by the court had already been used to explicate the logic of the English law while it was in force.
+Even the moral explanations given by the court served to explicate the logic of the English law while it was in force.
 In fact, the Supreme Court's action in 1999 was the very same judicial move made by the courts of equity hundreds of years earlier.
 The Aharonov ruling is more of an English-style judicial legislation than a conservative application of explicit legislation.
-Just as the English law developed step by step with each ruling, so did the courts, at all levels, continue to develop equitable rights through a series of rulings.
-They ruled that rights stemming from equity are also relevant to commitments to transactions other than ownership (such as mortgage or trust); they also took precedence over the transferor’s creditors in insolvency proceedings and they exist, albeit in a weaker sense, even when the transaction is free of charge.
+Just as the English law developed step by step with each ruling, so did the Israeli courts, at all levels, continue to develop equitable rights through a series of rulings.
+They ruled that equitable rights are also relevant to transactions other than sale of ownership (such as mortgage or trust); they also took precedence over the transferor’s creditors in insolvency proceedings and they exist, albeit in a weaker sense, even when the transaction is a gift.
 Ultimately, the Court also ruled that, similarly to English law, but without relying on it directly, there is a constructivist relationship of trust between the transferor and the transferee and that a claim for equity rights expires in the same way as a beneficiary's claim against a trust.
-The development of rights stemming from equity has become part and parcel of Israeli common law.
+The development of rights stemming from equity has become part of Israeli common law.
 On the one hand, it reflects the increasing power of the Court and its intellectual and interpretive independence.
 On the other hand, it reveals that the Israeli Supreme Court's judicial activism is no different from similar activity by powerful courts in other legal systems.
 The task of judging is ultimately a universal one, even when attempting to show originality.